zuccha/homebrewery-assets/Sunbathed Cave/Sunbathed Cave (EN).md

 ### Rewards

-In addition to any treasure found in the cave, the players may receive further compensation depending on the quest-giver’s needs or the campaign’s tone.
+In addition to any treasure found in the cave, the characters may receive further compensation depending on the quest-giver’s needs or the campaign’s tone.

 ## Spells and Items